8 Ways to Avoid Piling On Pounds During the Holidays

 Gary Drevitch is senior Web editor for Next Avenue's Caregiving and Health & Well-Being channels.
 Follow Gary on Twitter @GaryDrevitch.

-Throughout the six-week holiday season, the average person gains about a pound, according to the National Institutes of Health.
+Between Thanksgiving and New Year's Day, the average person gains about a pound, according to the National Institutes of Health.
 But there's a catch — that pound represents well over half of the average adult's annual weight gain.
 As a result, NIH experts have concluded, holiday eating is a major factor in lifetime weight gain and a key contributor to obesity.
 Fortunately, there are ways to manage the season to limit your gains and protect your losses.

 2. Before a Feast, Avoid a Fast.
 It seems obvious: You're having a big dinner tonight, so to keep from gaining weight, you should skip breakfast or lunch — or both.
 The only problem: This is a terrible idea.
 Every weight-loss expert will tell you it's far better to eat regular, if smaller, meals before a big night out.
 If you show up at the party starving, you'll have a tougher time avoiding overeating — your body does need calories, after all, and when your stomach is empty, your brain takes longer to process a feeling of fullness, which can lead to you consume more than if you weren't quite so hungry.
 Considering that, and factoring in the calorie counts of some holiday dishes and drinks, the day could still end up a net loss (by which we mean a net gain) even if you skipped two meals.
 It’s actually wise to have a snack right before you head out the door for the night, like a handful of nuts and raisins, a cup of yogurt or a granola bar.
 We all tend to do a lot of snacking on arrival at a party.
 If you show up without hunger, you can better avoid those empty calories.